Dvorichna settlement hromada: Russo-Ukrainian war (2022–present)

-Daily shelling of the hromada that has taken place since Ukraine's counteroffensive has destroyed much of the head administrative settlement Dvorichna: including all 35 apartment buildings there, 30% of all residential buildings in the hromada, and 70% in Dvorichna, and much of the educational, medical, and recreational infrastructure in the hromada, as well as damaged or destroyed all administrative buildings.
-All buildings not bordering neighboring settlement hromadas have also lost access to electricity, gas, and heat, leading to the hromada's post offices, banks, pharmacies, and other reliant establishments being closed indefinitely.

 Because of these factors, much of the remaining population either lives in their yards or basements because of damages from the war.
 Humanitarian aid consisting of food, hygiene, firewood, fuel, and other highly needed items are delivered on average twice a month to residents, making still living in the hromada possible.
 A bakery built by humanitarian workers along with local village vegetable gardens also provide more food than necessary to residents.
 A local doctor and ambulance also provides medical assistance despite the lack of a functioning pharmacy.
 Administration is still led by Turbaba, and two other officials, with more opting to work remotely.
 There is little to no communication with the occupied half of the hromada, with there existing the possibility of a humanitarian disaster.

-Territorial control since September 2022
+Territorial control after the Kharkiv counteroffensive (2022–2024)

-After Ukraine's successful counteroffensive, the territorial situation in the hromada would not change again until 18 October, when a localized Russian counteroffensive would retake Horobivka.
-Four months later from 4 to 18 February 2023, a larger Russian counteroffensive from Dvorichne would push Ukrainian forces from the settlement on 10 February, and would continue their advancement to capture Lyman Pershyi on 16 February, and Hrianykivka on 18 February, being the last significant event from the offensive.
+After Ukraine's successful counteroffensive, the territorial situation in the hromada did not change again until 18 October, when a localized Russian counteroffensive recaptured Horobivka.
+Four months later from 4 to 18 February 2023, a larger Russian counteroffensive from Dvorichne pushed Ukrainian forces from the settlement on 10 February, and continued their advance to capture Lyman Pershyi on 16 February, and Hrianykivka on 18 February, being the last significant event from the offensive.
 According to Turbaba, it was about this time that Hrianykivka's population became zero after every building there had been destroyed during the series of offensives and counteroffensives.

-On 15 May 2023, another localized Russia counteroffensive would recapture Masiutivka, the last settlement in the hromada on the east side of the Oskil.
+On 15 May 2023, another localized Russia counteroffensive recaptured Masiutivka, the last settlement in the hromada on the east side of the Oskil.

-On 17 July 2023, Russian forces would attempt to further their advances from Masiutivka and attempt to cross the Oskil.
+On 17 July 2023, Russian forces attempted to further their advances from Masiutivka and attempt to cross the Oskil.
 While the Ukrainian General Staff reported that the offensive was unsuccessful, a Russian milblogger claimed that the offensive captured 1–2 km of land in this direction.
-This claim would be supported by other milbloggers and the Russian Ministry of Defense two days later on 19 July.
-The Russian advance in this direction would continue again on 8 August, with Russian forces of the 6th Combined Arms Army capturing positions south of Vilshana and Lyman Pershyi.
+This claim was later supported by other milbloggers and the Russian Ministry of Defense two days later on 19 July.
+The Russian advance in this direction continued again on 8 August, with forces of the 6th Combined Arms Army capturing positions south of Vilshana and Lyman Pershyi.

+On 11 November 2023, Ukraine reaffirmed their control over Topoli by raising their flag in the settlement.
+The State Border Guard Service of Ukraine claimed the flag raising showed the recapture of the settlement, however, it is unclear when or if the village was ever captured by Russia.

+On 26 September 2024, as part of a wider effort to remove Russian toponymy, the village of Pershotravneve was renamed to Manuilivka, as per a decree voted on by the Verkhovna Rada on 19 September, despite being fully under Russian control.

+On 3 December 2024, a localized Ukrainian counterattack recaptured the village of Novomlynsk and the surrounding Russian bridgehead on the west bank of the Oskil, which reportedly had expanded in late November.
+The clearing operation was conducted by the 8th Mountain Assault Infantry Battalion of the 10th Mountain Assault Brigade using artillery and drones.